 Data cube storage types

-After you have designed your data cube, you can optionally choose a Storage Type and potentially increase data retrieval performance or reduce the load on your database server or other data source.
+After you have designed your data cube, you can optionally choose a Storage Type and potentially increase data retrieval performance or reduce the load on your database servers or other data sources.
 There are three storage options available from the toolbar when editing a data cube:

-- None – (Default) Connects live to the data source directly when the data cube is used in a visualization, with the choice of short term caching or real-time updates.
+- None – (Default) Connects live to the data sources directly when the data cube is used in a visualization, with the choice of short term caching or real-time updates.

-- Warehouse – Stores or caches data in the Dundas BI Warehouse database when the cube is built.
+- Warehouse – Stores or caches the transformed data in the Dundas BI Warehouse database when the cube is built.

 - In-memory – Stores data in server memory for even greater performance potential for data analysis queries.